Ahava: Products

 oven or a pot of hot water and placed over painful joints.
-A clinical research by the Ben Gurion University of the Negev, supported in part by a grant from "Ahava", has concluded that the group treated with natural mud compresses had a reduction of 20% or more in Knee Osteoarthritis pain scores at treatment completion, at one month, and at three months, compared to the control group.
+A clinical research by the Ben Gurion University of the Negev, supported in part by a grant from "Ahava" concluded that the group treated with natural mud compresses had a reduction of 20% or more in Knee Osteoarthritis pain scores at treatment completion, at one month, and at three months, compared to the control group.

 Embracing the trend toward more natural ingredients in cosmetics, Ahava purifies its own water and, according to the company, employs minimally invasive techniques to harvest mud and minerals.
 Ingredients are not tested on animals and Ahava products are packaged in recyclable containers.

 Scientific research

 Ahava is one of several Israeli cosmetics companies researching nanotechnology applications.
 The company has established an R&D program to research nanoemulsion and nanosuspension with mud nanoparticles.

 Ahava operates its own laboratory for cell and organ culture.
 It is the coordinator of SkinTreat (FP-7) and a partner in nanoReTox (FP-7) founded by Cellage, a European research consortium the specializes in skin cellular Ageing (FP-5).
 Ahava developed a laboratory model for in-vitro NP screening that is employed for studying inflammatory processes using UV- irradiated human skin organ cultures.